 On the other hand, since the Pro Tail Eel is a good imitation of a sand eel, bouncing it in the sand can be productive since hiding or digging into the sand is what gives this baitfish its name.

-Casting Application: Unlike boat anglers, vertical jigging, in the strictest sense of the technique, is not an option for shore anglers.
-Even when working deep in the water column, a shore fishermen must first cast their offering before using whatever combination of retrieve options are best based on things such as water depth, speed of current, wind strength and direction, placement and presence of structure, and, most obviously, whether fish are showing or not.
+Casting Application: Even when working deep in the water column, a shore fishermen must first cast their offering before using whatever combination of retrieve options are best based on things such as water depth, speed of current, wind strength and direction, placement and presence of structure, and, most obviously, whether fish are showing or not.
 In general, shore anglers will be faced with one of or a combination of the following scenarios that will determine what they do with their cast.

 - Open Water Feeding Fish: Try to lead the front fish if possible.
 A good way to target bigger fish is to let the lure drop under the school.
 Often, that’s where the big fish are.
 Be ready for hits on the drop, especially with the Paddle model, since the vibrating tail will give the lure good action as it falls.